AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/display-skip-logic-form-designer.md

 ## Add display logic to a custom form

-Display logic defines custom fields that appear on the form only when the user selects a specific value in a multiple choice field.
+Display logic defines which custom fields appear on the form when the user selects a specific value in a multiple choice field.
 The logic is added to the target field, which is only displayed when the value is selected.

 {{step-1-to-setup}}